franoncode/Husky-A200-Autonomous-Navigation-Using-ROS/README.md

 # Husky-A200-Autonomous-Navigation-Using-ROS
-evelopment of autonomous navigation for the Husky A200 robot in ROS Noetic.
+Development of autonomous navigation for the Husky A200 robot in ROS Noetic.
 Features mapping, localization with AMCL, path planning via move_base, and Ouster OS1-64 LiDAR integration in Gazebo and RViz, using a customized robot model and configuration files.